SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/title-addons.md

 ## How the Title System Works

-Nautilus' title screen management is mainly based off of the `TitleScreenHandler` class.
+Nautilus's title screen management is accessed primarily through the [`TitleScreenHandler`](https://subnauticamodding.github.io/Nautilus/api/Nautilus.Handlers.TitleScreen.TitleScreenHandler.html) class.
 It contains methods to register `TitleAddon`s, as well as for registering mod collabs, which we'll go into later.

-The `TitleScreenHandler` contains a subclass called `CustomTitleData`, which is used to register `TitleAddons` to Nautilus.
+The `TitleScreenHandler` contains a subclass called `CustomTitleData`, which is used to register `TitleAddon`s to Nautilus.
 It takes in a localization key for the name of your mod, which will be shown in the theme selector, and your title addons.

 Once you have your title data, you can register it with Nautilus by calling `TitleScreenHandler.RegisterTitleScreenObject`.
 This method takes in a key for your data, so that if you create multiple Nautilus knows how to differentiate between the two.

 > [!NOTE]
-> This tutorial will refer to registered `CustomTitleDatas` as "Themes".
-I.e. if a mod registered a custom object and some music, that would be considered the mod's theme.
+> This tutorial will refer to registered `CustomTitleDatas` as "themes".
+For example, if a mod registered a custom object and some music, that would be considered the mod's theme.

 ## Adding an Object